carlmontanari/ssh2net/README.md

 Executing the functional tests is a bit more complicated!
 First, thank you to Kristian Larsson for his great tool [vrnetlab](https://github.com/plajjan/vrnetlab)!
 All functional tests are built on this awesome platform that allows for easy creation of containerized network devices.

 So far, basic functional tests exist for Cisco IOS-XE and Cisco NX-OS, these use the CSR1000v and Nexus 9000v virtual platforms respectively. vrnetlab currently only supports the older emulation style NX-OS devices, and *not* the newer VM image n9kv.
-I have made some very minor tweaks to vrnetlab locally in order to get the n9kv image running -- I hope to raise a PR to add this to vrnetlab in the near future.
+I have made some very minor tweaks to vrnetlab locally in order to get the n9kv image running -- I have raised a PR to add this to vrnetlab proper.
 Minus the n9kv tweaks, getting going with vrnetlab is fairly straightforward -- simply follow Kristian's great readme docs.
 After creating the image(s) that you wish to test, rename the image to the following format:

 ```
 ssh2net[PLATFORM]